tensorflow/tensor2tensor/README.md

 OpenNMT [http://opennmt.net/](http://opennmt.net/) *[Torch]*

 # Acknowledgment

-Special thanks to Lukasz Kaiser for the initial guidance on the original TF seq2seq tutorial; Denny Britz & Anna Goldie for allowing us to reuse the rouge.py & wmt16_en_de.sh scripts in the tf-seq2seq codebase; Quoc Le & colleagues at Google for comments and feedback on the project.
+We would like to thank Denny Britz, Anna Goldie, Derek Murray, and Cinjon Resnick for their work bringing new features to TensorFlow and the seq2seq library.
+Additional thanks go to Lukasz Kaiser for the initial help on the seq2seq codebase; Quoc Le for the suggestion to replicate GNMT; Yonghui Wu and Zhifeng Chen for details on the GNMT systems; as well as the Google Brain team for their support and feedback!

 # References